songexile/Adroit-Frontend-Manager/Documentation/docs/development/create-new-page.md

 # Create New Page

-To create a new page in Adroit Frontend Manager, follow these steps:
+To create a new page in Adroit Manager Frontend, follow these steps:

 1. Create a new folder in `src/pages/`, for example, `new-page`.
 2. Inside the new folder, create a TypeScript file named `index.tsx`.